Running events for 2019 – Seven races to tackle

 Mok Half Marathon and 10k run – May 26, 2019

 When Paul McCartney and Wings sang about Mull of Kintyre, chances are they weren’t thinking of the Mok Run.
 But maybe they should’ve been.

-The Mull of Kintyre in southwest Scotland looks like a fantastic spot when planning your running events for 2019, with sweeping beach views and plenty for the family to enjoy.
+The Mull of Kintyre in southwest Scotland looks like a fantastic spot when planning your running events for 2019.
+There’s sweeping beach views and plenty for the family to enjoy.
 It’s probably fair to say it may be breezy, so this day should prove a great challenge.